southworks/mongodb-atlas-landing-zone-accelerator/templates/multi-region/envs/dev/01-base-infra/readme.md

 * **MongoDB Atlas Cluster**: Multi-region cluster with backup enabled by default, but it can be turned off if specified.
 * **Virtual Networks**: Dedicated VNets for each configured region.
-* **Private Subnets**:
+* **App Workload Subnets**:
-  * Private subnet for MongoDB Atlas connectivity in each region
+  * App workload subnet for MongoDB Atlas connectivity in each region
   * Function app subnet for observability resources (primary region only)
-  * Monitoring AMPLS subnet (primary region only)
-  * Key Vault private endpoint subnet (primary region only)
-  * Observability storage account subnet (primary region only)
+  * A single shared Private Endpoint subnet for all Azure Private Endpoints (Monitoring, Key Vault, Observability, etc.) (primary region only)
 * **VNet Peerings**: Connections between VNets across all regions for seamless communication.
 * **Private Endpoints**: Secure connections to MongoDB Atlas in each region.
 * **Monitoring Resources** (per region):